Nothin' Fancy

 Nothin' Fancy is a bluegrass band based in Buena Vista, Virginia and was formed in September 1994.
 Its "parent band" East Coast Bluegrass Band was formed Summer 1985 to compete in the East Coast Bluegrass Championship in Crimora, Virginia.
+The band has hosted a yearly festival in its home town since 2001.

 History

 East Coast Bluegrass Band

 The East Coast Bluegrass Band was the predecessor to Nothin' Fancy formed in 1985.
 It was formed to compete in the East Coast Bluegrass Championship in Crimora, Virginia.
 In 1986 the group won the Virginia Folk Music Society State Bluegrass Band Championship.
 After winning the contest, the band continued to play together at local functions.
 The members of the band developed some original material, but remained true to the traditional style of the great bluegrass bands of the 1940s and 1950s.
 Nothin' Fancy was formed in 1994.
 Mike Andes and Mitchell Davis joined forces with Gary Farris on guitar, Tony Shorter on bass, and Guy Carawan on fiddle to play the same East Coast Bluegrass Championship in September 1994 that East Coast Bluegrass Band had once played almost a decade earlier.
 Nothin' Fancy released their first project "Bluegrass in a Plain Brown Wrapper" shortly afterwards.

 Nothin' Fancy and East Coast Bluegrass Band continued to coexist until 2000 when East Coast Bluegrass Band's members drifted apart and had to reorganize.